Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity

 for all $g$ and $s$.
-This transformation is the ideal transformation in the mean-squared error sense that it solves
+While there are numerous such transformations, the ideal transformation in the mean-squared error sense is

-\begin{remark} Note that after calibrating model scores for each group under consideration, the scores may no longer have common support across groups, motivating the need for Definition \ref{def:pred_rate_parity}. \end{remark} There are numerous approaches for achieving this calibration including isotonic regression, Platt's scaling, and binning.
-Platt's scaling and isotonic regression have been demonstrated to have good empirical properties, though may fail to yield asymptotically optimal transformation in cases where the model assumptions are not met.
-Binning can introduce unintended bias, which we will illustrate below.
-We propose Nadaraya-Watson estimators as an alternative to these methods, and provide an empirical comparison in Section \ref{sec:empirical}.
+\begin{remark} Note that after calibrating model scores for each group under consideration, the scores may no longer have common support across groups, motivating the need for Definition \ref{def:pred_rate_parity}. \end{remark} There are numerous approaches for achieving calibration including isotonic regression, Platt's scaling, and binning.
+Platt's scaling and isotonic regression have been demonstrated to have good empirical properties, though may fail to asymptotically yield the ideal transformation in cases where the requisite model assumptions are not met.
+Binning can introduce unintended bias.
+We thus suggest Nadaraya-Watson estimators as an alternative to these methods in the next section.